‘Trauma with helplessness’: The Black community and mental health in the aftermath of police-related deaths

 “But also, trauma with helplessness,” says Wilson.

-She says a number of people are having stress reactions: they’re angry, losing sleep, and sometimes, they just don’t feel safe on the streets.
-Wilson says resources for professional help are spread thin.
+She says a number of people are having stress reactions— they’re angry, losing sleep, and sometimes, they just don’t feel safe on the streets.
+Wilson says resources for professional help are spread thin in the inner city.

 “There’s not enough.
 There are not enough resources,” she says.
 Wilson says funds need to be diverted to get mental health help in the neighborhoods that need it the most.